Amanda Klein, Coordinator, 2147 Bate Building

 The minor in film studies provides students with an opportunity to study the history, theory, criticism, cultural uses, aesthetics, and production practices of cinema.
 The courses are designed to help students meet the new challenges they will encounter as citizens and workers in the information age and to learn how to analyze and engage critically with the visual media that has become a fixture of contemporary life.
 This curriculum complements a wide range of liberal arts majors by teaching students textual analysis, critical thinking, and writing skills.

 This interdisciplinary minor asks students to forge connections between the discipline of film studies and other disciplines, including literature, creative writing, rhetoric, music, communications, history, foreign languages, sociology, and political science, among others.
 Courses in the minor will address cinema within its social, political and cultural contexts including an understanding of how race, ethnicity, gender, religion and class are constructed through the cinematic image.
 Courses taken towards the minor must come from at least three different prefixes (ART, COMM, ENGL, ETHN, FILM, FORL, GERM, MPRD, RELI, RUSS, SOCI, SPAN, or POLS).
 Courses designated as Special Topics only count toward the minor when taught as film studies.
-Other appropriate courses may be considered for inclusion as electives change or upon review by the coordinator.
+Other appropriate courses, including 5,000-level courses, may be considered for inclusion as electives change or upon review by the coordinator.
 For more information go to: http://www.ecu.edu/english/filmstudies/

 Minimum requirement for the minor in film studies is 24 s.h. of credit as follows: